awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 + The CIDR blocks in each of your subnets must be large enough to accommodate spare IP addresses for Amazon Aurora to use during maintenance activities, including failover and compute scaling\.
 +  A VPC can have an *instance tenancy* attribute of either *default* or *dedicated*\.
 All default VPCs have the instance tenancy attribute set to default, and a default VPC can support any DB instance class\.

   If you choose to have your DB instance in a dedicated VPC where the instance tenancy attribute is set to dedicated, the DB instance class of your DB instance must be one of the approved Amazon EC2 dedicated instance types\.
 For example, the m3\.medium EC2 dedicated instance corresponds to the db\.m3\.medium DB instance class\.
-For information about instance tenancy in a VPC, go to [Using EC2 Dedicated Instances](https://docs.aws.amazon.com/vpc/latest/userguide/dedicated-instance.html) in the *Amazon Virtual Private Cloud User Guide*\.
+For information about instance tenancy in a VPC, see [Dedicated Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) in the *Amazon Elastic Compute Cloud User Guide*\.

   For more information about the instance types that can be in a dedicated instance, see [Amazon EC2 Dedicated Instances](https://aws.amazon.com/ec2/purchasing-options/dedicated-instances/) on the EC2 pricing page\.
+**Note**
+When you set the instance tenancy attribute to dedicated for an Amazon RDS DB instance, it doesn't guarantee that the DB instance will run on a dedicated host\.

 ## Working with DB Subnet Groups<a name="USER_VPC.Subnets"></a>